 A better future is possible.

-Today, road transportation drives climate change, degrades human health, and disproportionally affects already marginalized communities.
+Today, road transportation of all kinds drives climate change, degrades human health, and disproportionally affects already marginalized communities.
 This system relies on fossil fuels and will cost society trillions in health and climate impacts: we have a choice, but we need to act now.

 By putting road transport on a new path, we can achieve dramatic benefits for the climate, health and justice, jobs, and the economy.